docker/docs/machine/reference/env.md

 ## Excluding the created machine from proxies

-The env command supports a `--no-proxy` flag which will ensure that the created machine's IP address is added to the [`NO_PROXY`/`no_proxy` environment variable](https://wiki.archlinux.org/index.php/Proxy_settings).
+The env command supports a `--no-proxy` flag which ensures that the created machine's IP address is added to the [`NO_PROXY`/`no_proxy` environment variable](https://wiki.archlinux.org/index.php/Proxy_settings).